TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Color/Properties/Nullable.rst

    :Default: false
    :Scope: Proc

-   If set to true an empty color (empty string) is saved as :sql:`NULL` in the database.
+   If set to true, a checkbox will appear, which by default deactivates the field.
+In the deactivated state the field is saved as :sql:`NULL` in the database.
+By activating the checkbox it is possible to set a value, which won't be saved as :sql:`NULL`, even an empty string.

    The database field should have the according :sql:`NULL` option set.